 Within downtown, I usually recommend staying north of Madison (Alexis Hotel and Hotel 1000 are on this edge) and south of Olive and Stewart (Westin, Hotel Max, and Hyatt Olive 8 are on this edge).
 There are a few hotels up 4th and 5th Avenues in Belltown that are also pretty good, like the Hotel 5 and Hotel Andra.
 If you like good food, Andra is surrounded by Tom Douglas restaurants on all sides, and Lola is in the lobby.

-In the area around Seattle Center you’ll find budget properties like Holiday Inn, Four Points by Sheraton, and Hyatt Place here.
-A new Hyatt House should open soon.
-The area is somewhat run down but the rates are not much cheaper than in the downtown core because tourist traps still deserve a price premium.
+Near Seattle Center you’ll find budget properties like Holiday Inn, Four Points by Sheraton, and Hyatt Place here.
+A new Hyatt House has also opened right across from the Space Needle but is adjacent to the monorail.
+The rates are not much cheaper than in the downtown core because tourist traps still deserve a price premium.
 You can also try the Silver Cloud Inn, Marriott Residence Inn, and Courtyard by Marriott on the southern edges of Lake Union.

 South Lake Union has been under heavy construction and will continue to be for several years.
 It’s now lost almost all resemblance to its former status as a warehouse district, but it is largely full of office buildings and can be dead at night.
 Still, it offers some good choices if you don’t mind the commute to other parts of the city.
-The Pan Pacific at Denny and Westlake is a great property with a central location.
 Plans have been filed for a new Hilton at Fairview and Mercer, and other hotels may be on the horizon.

 Fed up with what seem like unreasonable rates, you might find yourself considering options like Aurora (the name for Highway 99 north of Downtown).
 In general, Seattle doesn’t have a lot of crime, but it can go from nice to sketchy in the span of two blocks.
 Two decades ago the economy was collapsing.
 Now we don’t have enough cranes for all the new construction.
 So I don’t worry too much.
 Seattle’s bark is worse than its bite.